Get a little green to back your green efforts

 All faculty, staff, and students at Emory – including Emory Healthcare and Oxford College – are eligible to apply for funding.
 Team applications are encouraged.
 All student applications must include approval from a faculty advisor.

-The 2023-2024 Incentives Fund applications are CLOSED, and next year’s application will be available in May 2024.
+The 2024-2025 Incentives Fund applications are CLOSED and will reopen in May 2025.
+Thanks to all who applied!

 Click image for a larger view